Follow these steps to find out how to create a blog and make money on a side

 All the things that you need like SSL encryption to make your domain secure and 25 subdomains are, to be honest with you, even more than many standard websites even display.

-As you can see in the image below, when you choose the 36-months plan, you'll also get a FREE domain name, which comes useful because you can save money.
+As you can see in the image below, when you choose the 36-months plan from Bluehost hosting company, you'll also get a FREE domain name, which comes useful because you can save money.
 One domain name could cost you from $5 to unlimited money, I have seen domain names costing $5,000 for the value they convey in terms of marketing.

 Also, another thing I have to say is that you probably don't need to buy the extra upgrades Bluehost is providing at this stage.
 The only one you really need is the Domain Privacy Protection, this means nobody can associate your personal name and home address with your domain name.
 It's a level of privacy I recommend.